docksal/drupal9-contrib/README.md

 # Docksal-powered Drupal 9 Core Contribution Installation

-This is a Drupal 9 installation geared for local Core and Contrib development for use with Docksal.
+This is a Drupal 9 (and 10) installation geared for local Core and Contrib development for use with Docksal.

 [![Build status](https://travis-ci.org/jhedstrom/drupal8-contrib.svg?branch=master)](https://travis-ci.org/jhedstrom/drupal8-contrib?branch=master)